 Stephen has worked in the Prosthetics and Orthotics field for more than 29 years, since losing his leg in a bike accident.

-Stephen works hard to encourage and guide fellow amputees through what can be a very frustrating process to obtain the right fit that will allow the patient to live life to the fullest.
-For him, the best part of his job is being able to instill confidence and hope in the patients he meets.
-He also has done volunteer work for countless non-profit organizations, including the Shriners Hospital in Philadelphia, the Hospital for Special Surgeries in New York, A.S.P.I.R.E.
-Learning Organizations and as a patient demonstrator for Advanced C-Leg course, to exhibit how the microprocessor knee works.
+Stephen works hard to encourage and guide fellow amputees through what can be a very frustrating process to obtain the right fit that will allow the patient to “live life to the fullest”.
+For Stephen, the best part of this field is being able to instill confidence and hope within the patients he meets.
+He has done volunteer work for countless non-profit organizations, including the Shriners Hospital in Philadelphia, Pennsylvania, the Hospital for Special Surgeries in New York, and the A.S.P.I.R.E.
+Learning Organization.
+Stephen has also participated as a patient demonstrator for Ottobock’s Advanced C-Leg course, to exhibit how the microprocessor knee works.

 CPA, CTP, Lab Technician

-Jim likes working with his hands.
-After working with John in the past at other practices, the timing was right when he needed a tech and Jim stepped up, looking for another opportunity to work with John again.
+Jim has always enjoyed working with his hands.
+Jim had previously worked with John Horne before Independence Prosthetics Orthotics was founded.
+When John needed a tech for the new company, Jim reached out, looking for another opportunity to work with John again.
 Jim enjoys the idea that his work as a technician directly helps patients regain their strength and confidence to walk again.
-Jim believes that the diversity of work done at IPO keeps life fresh every day.
+Jim believes that the diversity of work done at Independence Prosthetics Orthotics, Inc. keeps life interesting every day!

-On his days off, Jim is an avid motorcyclist often putting more miles on his Harley Davidson than his truck!
-In his spare time, he enjoys participating in charity rides for good causes.
+Jim is an avid motorcyclist and often puts more miles on his Harley Davidson than his truck!
+In his spare time, he enjoys participating in charity rides for good causes, like canned food drives!

 Evin has been a part of the Independence Prosthetics Orthotics team since 2013.
 She is an Administrative Assistant and is a big team player.
-She received her national insurance specialist certification from Dawn Career Institute in 2012 and is up to date on her certification.
-Evin assists in numerous administrative duties and enjoys helping her co workers get difficult issues resolved.
+She received her National Insurance Specialist Certification from Dawn Career Institute in 2012.
+Evin assists in numerous administrative duties and enjoys helping her co-workers get difficult issues resolved.

-In her spare time she enjoys being a soccer mom!
-She loves to go on hiking adventures with her son at the local state park.
+In her spare time, she enjoys being a soccer mom!
+She loves to go on hiking adventures with her son at her local state park.

-Katie has been with Independence since June of 2017.
-She graduated from The University of Sciences in Philadelphia, with a Bachelor’s degree of Health Sciences.
+Katie joined the Independence Prosthetics orthotics team in June 2017.
+She graduated from The University of Sciences in Philadelphia, Pennsylvania with a Bachelor’s degree of Health Sciences.
 Katie was introduced to the Prosthetic and Orthotics field as a result of shadowing experience at Alfred I. DuPont Hospital for Children.
-Katie became an American Board for Certification (ABC) Certified Fitter of Orthotics in the Spring of 2018.
-She plans to apply to an O&P Master's Program in the near future.
+Katie became an American Board for Certification (ABC) Certified Fitter of Orthotics in the Spring 2018.
+In the near future, Katie plans to apply to an O&P Master's Program.
 It has been a rewarding experience for Katie to be part of a team that makes such a difference in the lives of people and families that Independence supports.